georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TESTRESPONSE[s/"hits": …​/"hits": "$body.hits",/]

+%  TESTRESPONSE[s/"took": 2,/"took": "$body.took",/]

 ::::{important}
 `_source` metadata field must be enabled, which is the default behavior, to enable returning `_source` with suggestions.
 ::::

 The configured weight for a suggestion is returned as `_score`.
 The `text` field uses the `input` of your indexed suggestion.
 Suggestions return the full document `_source` by default.
 The size of the `_source` can impact performance due to disk fetch and network transport overhead.
-To save some network overhead, filter out unnecessary fields from the `_source` using source filtering to minimize `_source` size.
-Note that the _suggest endpoint doesn't support source filtering but using suggest on the `_search` endpoint does:
+To save some network overhead, filter out unnecessary fields from the `_source` using [source filtering](search-fields.md#source-filtering) to minimize `_source` size.
+Note that the _suggest endpoint doesn’t support source filtering but using suggest on the `_search` endpoint does:

 ```console
 POST music/_search